 Hermanita is a pop-up highlighting food from Baja, Mexico, serving things like pozole rojo, lamb barbacoa, and chicken tamales.
 It operates out of Uma Casa on Saturdays and Sundays, and is first come, first serve - so be sure to get there early.
 Keep an eye on their Instagram for updates.

 Get your breakfast taco fix at LoJo’s Tacos, a pop-up operating out of Avedano’s Meats in Bernal Heights.
 Their thick flour tortillas are filled with everything from maple-glazed bacon and eggs to chorizo and homestyle potatoes.
-You can stop by on Saturday mornings from 8am-noon, and take your tacos to Holly Park, or find them at the Black Food Collective in East Oakland on Sundays.
+You can stop by on Saturday mornings from 8am-noon, and take your tacos to Holly Park to enjoy in the sun.

-Akna is a new Mayan-Yucatecan pop-up located in the since-closed Barcino space in Hayes Valley.
-Their extensive menu has a dozen different tacos filled with everything from cochinita pibil to lamb al pastor, and rice plates, salads, and breakfast dishes.
-Rounding out the menu are desserts, like flan and buñuelos, and bottled cocktails and beer.
+Akna is a Mayan-Yucatecan pop-up in the now-closed Barcino space in Hayes Valley.
+Their extensive menu has a dozen different tacos, from cochinita pibil to lamb al pastor, and rice plates, salads, and breakfast dishes.
+Rounding out the menu are desserts like flan and buñuelos, and bottled cocktails and beer.
 Order your food to go Wednesday to Sunday, 11am-8pm.